 Want to learn more about “Viruses?”
 Check our two posts below.

 Bacteria are prokaryotic cells — they don’t have nuclei and other organelles.
 Bacteria have diverse shapes and sizes.
 For spherical bacteria (Cocci sp.), the diameter can range from 0.2-2 µm.
 The length can range from 1-10 µm for filamentous or rod-shaped bacteria (Bacilli sp.).

 The most well-known bacteria: E. coli, their average size is ~1.5 µm in diameter and 2-6 µm in length.

-[In this figure] The bacteria can be group into three basic shapes, coccus (spherical, plural: cocci), bacillus (rod-shaped, plural: bacilli), and spiral.
+[In this figure] The bacteria can be grouped into three basic shapes, coccus (spherical, plural: cocci), bacillus (rod-shaped, plural: bacilli), and spiral.